socketry/async-service/context/service-architecture.md

 ## Configuration

 The {ruby Async::Service::Configuration} represents the top-level orchestration layer.
-It handles:
+It handles service definition and registration, provides service discovery and management capabilities, supports loading configurations from files, and enables introspection of defined services and their settings.

 ### Service Definitions